On the dimension of the mapping class groups of a non-orientable surface: Preliminaries

 \subsection{Weyl groups of finite groups in the non-orientable mapping class groups}

-The main result of this section is a mild generalization of \cite[Proposition~2.3]{Ma11}.
+In this section we prove \cref{lemma:maher}, that is a mild generalization of \cite[Proposition~2.3]{Ma11}.
 The proof is also an adaptation of Maher's argument, still we include it here for the sake of completeness.
+Later on we prove \cref{thm:vcd:weyl:groups}, this result provides a way to compute the $\vcd$ of Weyl groups of finite subgroups of $\calN_g$ in terms of the $\vcd$ of other mapping class groups. \cref{thm:vcd:weyl:groups} is one of the main tools in the proof of \cref{thm:main} and \cref{thm:exeptional:cases}.

 Let $F$ be a finite subgroup of the mapping class group $\calN_g$ of $N_g$ with $g\geq 3$.
 By \Cref{thm:Nielsen:realization} there exists a hyperbolic metric on $N$ such that $F$ is isormorphic to a finite group of isometries with respect to that metric.
 Denote by $O_F$ the quotient orbifold.
 Define $\Gamma^*_F$ as the group of isotopy classes of self-homeomorphisms of $O_F$ that send elliptic points of order $q$ to elliptic points of order $q$, mirror points to mirror points and corner reflectors of order $p$ to corner reflectors of order $p$.